Is your community thriving?

 We visited Yates at his campus office to learn more.

-Historically, faith communities have been among the most essential anchors.
-Few other enduring institutions can form and galvanize multiple generations of citizens to care about their neighbors in such powerful ways.
+A. Historically, faith communities have been among the most essential anchors.
+Few other enduring institutions can form and galvanize multiple generations of citizens to care about theiacr neighbors in such powerful ways.

 Today, though, many legacy institutions are trying to figure out how to play that keystone role.
 We’re in the messy middle of technological advances, demographic shifts and new economic models.
 There are all kinds of possibilities, but anchor institutions need to re-establish their public value proposition and re-engage in new ways.